Abdel-Moneim Mustafa: Early life and education

 Abdel-Moneim Mustafa was born in 1930 in Omdurman, Anglo-Egypt Sudan.
 Mustafa first studied engineering at the University of Khartoum, which did not yet have an architecture department.
 During that time he received a fellowship to study architecture at the University of Leicester in the UK, where he graduated in 1958.
-Abdel Moneim Mustafa obtained a Master's degree from Australia in the mid 1960s, and then a higher diploma from the Netherlands.
+He obtained a Master's degree from Australia in the mid 1960s, and then a higher diploma from the Netherlands.

 In 1964, Mustafa joined the Department of Architecture at the University of Khartoum, and was the first Sudanese lecturer there after Sudan's independence in 1956.
 He later became department head between 1972 — 74.
 During that time Mustafa published a number of scientific papers that discussed various topics such as the type of housing units in Sudan, analysis of real estate trusts and finally he discussed the effect of transportation on the cost of building materials and construction.